What are Details?

 Label: the label displayed with the field value.
 This defaults to the field name.

-Style: check any styles you'd like to add for this field.
+Style: check any styles you'd like to add to this field.

 Map: this option only appears for Address fields and will show a map of the address above the listed address.
+The address is a link that, when clicked, will open a new browser tab for Google Maps for directions.
 Once you’ve selected this option, you can customize the size of the map.

 You can also click and drag a field to change the order or place it another group (see below).